codehsbooks/apjava/Data-Structures/arraylist-methods.md

 Arrays are amazing, but they lack flexibility and useful methods.
 That's where ArrayList comes into play.
 An ArrayList is similar to an Array, except that it is resizable and has more functionality.

 ### ArrayLists
 You can think of an ArrayList as a container that will resize as we add/remove objects from it.
-Like the container, the ArrayList can hold any of our types: Strings, Integers, Booleans, ect.
+ArrayLists can't store primitive types so we must use ``Integer`` for ints and ``Double`` for doubles

 <.Gif example here>